Igor Silva (footballer): Asteras Tripolis

-On 30 August 2015, Comercial loaned Igor to Greek side Asteras Tripoli; he also extended his contract with Bafo.
+On 30 August 2015, Comercial loaned Igor to Greek side Asteras Tripolis; he also extended his contract with Bafo.
 Initially assigned to the youth categories, he made his first team debut on 3 February 2016, replacing Pablo Mazza in a 1–1 home draw against Olympiacos, for the season's Greek Football Cup.

 On 16 May 2016, Asteras bought Igor permanently, with the player signing a five-year contract and being definitely promoted to the first team.
 He was later converted into a right-back during the pre-season, and became a regular starter.

 Olympiacos

 On 11 January 2018, Igor joined fellow Super League Greece club Olympiacos as a replacement for the departing Diogo Figueiras.
 He made his debut for the club on 29 April, replacing Omar Elabdellaoui in a 4–0 home routing of Panetolikos.

 Loan to AEK Larnaca

 Igor did not play regularly after being found surplus to requirements by manager Pedro Martins, and joined Cypriot club AEK Larnaca on a season-long loan deal on 18 July 2018.
 He was a regular starter in the club's UEFA Europa League run, as they reached the group stage.